acoboh/query-filter-jpa/README.md

 }
 ```

-With the `@QFParam` you select the filter to be used.
-You can use the `QueryFilter<PostBlog>` object to automatically create the final query filter object.
-Now you can operate with the `filter` object or you can use it directly on the repository.
+With the `@QFParam` annotation, you can select the filter to be used.
+By utilizing the `QueryFilter<PostBlog>` object, you can automatically create the final query filter object.
+Once you have the `filter` object, you have the flexibility to perform operations directly with it or use it directly on the repository.

+The `@QFParam` annotation allows you to define a parameter in your controller method, which will be used to receive the filter provided by the client.
+The Query Filter library will handle the conversion of the client's filter into the `QueryFilter<PostBlog>` object, which can then be used for querying your data.

+Once you have the `QueryFilter<PostBlog>` object, you have multiple options for using it:

+- Perform Operations with `filter` object: You can manually operate on the `filter` object to further customize the filtering behavior or perform additional actions.
+- Use `filter` object with Repository: You can pass the `filter` object directly to the repository's query method that extends `JpaSpecificationExecutor`.
+The Query Filter will automatically apply the specified filtering criteria to the query.

+Both approaches provide a straightforward and efficient way to work with the Query Filter and retrieve data according to the user's requirements.

 # OpenAPI Documentation